jxsvoboda/sycek/README.md

 type
     $ make install-hos

-Now you need to go to root of your HelenOS workspace and type 'make' to re-build the OS image.
+Now you need to go to root of your HelenOS workspace and type `make` to re-build the OS image.

 Running
 -------